SagaeHaruki/HayaseBot/README.md

 <h1>Past Changes</h1>

 - [Nov.
+5-8, 2023]
+- Small Changes only
+- There will be a transfering of the normal commands to slash commands

+- [Nov.
 3, 2023]
 - Added TTS (Experimental & only the bot owner(whoever is running the bot) can use this)
 - Fix some command not working